AI Development

 The compliance layer adds roughly 15-20% to the build cost.
 Retrofitting costs 2-3x more.
 An enforcement action costs 10-50x more.
 The maths is straightforward.

-2. No DPA with the LLM provider.
-Signing the DPA takes ten minutes.
-Not signing it makes every conversation a compliance violation.
-There's no excuse for this one.
+No DPA with the LLM provider.
+Signing OpenAI's DPA takes ten minutes.
+It's in your account settings.
+Not signing it makes every single conversation a compliance violation.
+There is genuinely no excuse for this one.

-3. Storing conversations forever.
+Keeping conversations forever.
 "We might need them later" is not a retention policy.
+It's the absence of one.
 Set a period.
-Enforce it.
+Build the cron job.
 Delete on schedule.

-4. No way to delete a user's conversation data.
-If someone sends a Subject Access Request or deletion request, you need to action it within 30 days.
-If your system wasn't built to find and delete a specific user's data, you're going to have a very stressful month.
+No deletion capability.
+Someone sends a Subject Access Request or erasure request.
+You have 30 days to respond under UK GDPR.
+If your system wasn't built to find and delete a specific user's conversations, that's going to be a very stressful month.

-6. No "talk to a human" option.
+No human escalation.
 GDPR gives people the right not to be subject to solely automated decision-making.
-If your chatbot handles complaints, billing disputes, or anything with real consequences, users must be able to reach a human.
-A simple "Transfer to agent" button covers this.
+If your chatbot handles complaints, billing disputes, or anything with real consequences — there needs to be a "talk to a human" button.
+Not buried in a menu.
+Visible.

-7. Sending raw user data directly to the LLM.
-Your server should sanitise what gets sent to the model.
-If the user mentions their health condition while asking about a refund, the LLM doesn't need to know the health details.
-Strip what's unnecessary.
-It's better for compliance and it actually improves response quality.
+Sending raw user data to the LLM.
+A customer mentions their health condition while asking about a refund.
+Your server sends the entire message, health details included, to the model.
+The LLM doesn't need that.
+Strip what's unnecessary before the API call.
+It's better for compliance and it actually produces better responses — less noise, more signal.

 Related Reading